ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/replicaset/create-replicaset.md

 kubectl delete pod <pod-name>
 ```

-You will notice that as soon as the Pod terminates, the `ReplicaSet` will spawn a new Pod using the template to ensure that the desired number of Pods is always running.
+You will notice that as soon as the pod terminates, the `ReplicaSet` will spawn a new pod using the template to ensure that the desired number of pods is always running.

 ```
 # Watch and continuously update the status of pods in real-time